 Avoid hyphens.
-This is not to say websites with hyphens don't do well, but it's possible that hyphen could be triggered by a bot as a spam website.
+This is not to say websites with hyphens don't do well, but it's possible that a hyphen could be triggered by a bot as a spam website.
 If you absolutely want to use a hyphen, use no more than one.

 .com websites are still the most widely recognized.
-If you can snag one of those, do it, and avoid the lower-quality (biz, info, name, etc).
+If you can snag one of those, do it, and avoid the lower-quality (biz, info, name, etc.).

 Don't stuff your domain with keywords.
 If you offer financial services, you don't want this: yourfinancialservicesandcpasolution.
 Not only is it cumbersome, but it would be considered spam.

 A lot of work goes into selecting a website domain name, and it should.
 This is your online brand and presence, and it reflects your business.
 Keep it professional and relevant and you should be set.